nikinikesh2009/Circle/README.md

 ### 3. Seed Motivational Posts

-After enabling Firestore, run the seed script to add initial motivational posts:
+After enabling Realtime Database, run the seed script to add initial motivational posts:

 ```bash
 npx tsx scripts/seedMotivationalPosts.ts
 ```

-This will add 10 motivational posts to your Firestore database.
+This will add 10 motivational posts to your Realtime Database.
 The script will skip if posts already exist to avoid duplicates.

 ### 4. Run the Application